carl2087/life-sort-task-app/README.md

 ##### Individual task page

-When clicking on a title of a task you are taken to the invidual task page for that particular task.
+When clicking on a title of a task you are taken to the individual task page for that particular task.

 Individual task page desktop: